 Finances are healthy but we are not complacent and we work very hard at securing the funds we need.

 Development of the Church

 We are fortunate to have our small community some talented singers and musicians who provide a nucleus to convene impromptu groups of singers, small choirs, readers and to involve people and families outside or on the fringes of regular worship, especially younger members of the community.
-In the past year two concerts have taken place in the church, and in our Statement of Needs and Significance we have plans to develop toilet, kitchen and parking facilities to enable further development and use of the church.
+In the past year, two concerts have taken place in the church, and in our Statement of Needs and Significance, we have plans to develop toilets, kitchen and parking facilities to enable further development and use of the church.